 Managed Software Center is the end-user application for the Munki Endpoint Management system.
-This application provides IT Pros with a way to notify users that there are updates to be installed or removed as well as providing visual progress feedback for these processes.
-Users can also run this app to trigger a check for available updates.
-Additionally, it serves as an App Store-like source for on-demand/optional software installs and removals.
+This application provides IT Pros with a way to notify users that there are software updates to be installed or removed.
+It also provides visual feedback for update progress.
+End users may run Managed Software Center manually to check for available updates.
+Additionally, it serves as an Apple App Store-like source for on-demand/optional software installs and removals.

 - University of Illinois users and IT Pros leveraging Technology Services Endpoint Services' Munki Mac Endpoint Management

 - Installing and Launching Managed Software Center

 - User Notifications

 - Managed Software Center and Apple Updates

 Installing and Launching Managed Software Center

 Managed Software Center is installed automatically when the Munki client software is installed on a computer.
 Managed Software Center is installed in the Applications folder by default.
 Users can launch the application from there.